microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 ### The view

-In this app we're just going to render our view using plain Typescript and DOM methods.
+In this app we're just going to render our view without any UI libraries such as React, Vue or Angular.
+We'll be using [Typescript](https://www.typescriptlang.org/) and HTML/DOM methods.
 Fluid is impartial to how you write your view, so you could use your favorite view framework instead if you'd like.

 Since we haven't created our model yet, we'll just hardcode a "1" and log to the console when the button is clicked.